swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 ## Effect on ABI stability

-This proposal will add a new var & protcol confromance to the Standard Library's ABI.
+This proposal will add a new var & protocol conformance to the Standard Library's ABI.
 It will be availability guarded appropriately.

 ## Effect on API resilience